-Our offer letter agreement with Ms. Todaro (as amended, the "Todaro Agreement") provides for an unspecified term of employment and entitles Ms. Todaro to an annual base salary, a one-time sign-on and retention bonus (which has been paid and is subject to the terms described above in the section entitled "Compensation Discussion and Analysis-Sign-On and Retention Bonuses"), an award of stock options and an award of RSUs.
+Our offer letter agreement with Ms. Todaro (as amended, the "Todaro Agreement") provides for an unspecified term of employment and entitles Ms. Todaro to an annual base salary, a one-time signing and retention bonus (as described in the section entitled "- Sign-On and Retention Bonusses" above), an award of stock options and an award of RSUs.
 The Todaro Agreement provides that Ms. Todaro's option award will vest over four years following her employment start date with 25% vesting on the first anniversary of her start date and the remainder vesting in equal monthly installments thereafter, subject to her continued employment on each such vesting date.
-The Todaro Agreement provides that Ms. Todaro's RSU award will vest only if both the Service-Based Condition and the Liquidity Event Condition (each as defined below) are satisfied.
-The "Service-Based"
+The Todaro Agreement provides that Ms. Todaro's RSU award will vest only if both the Service-Based Condition and the Liquidity Event Condition (each as defined below)

-Condition" will be satisfied, subject to Ms. Todaro's continued employment through each such date, as to 25% of the total RSUs on the first anniversary of the RSU award's vesting start date, and as to 1/16th of the total RSUs on a quarterly basis thereafter.
-The "Liquidity Event Condition" will be satisfied if either of the following events occur on or before the seventh anniversary of the date of grant: (i) a Change of Control or (ii) the effective date of a registration statement of Opendoor filed under the Securities Act for the sale of Opendoor's common stock.
+are satisfied.
+The "Service-Based Condition" will be satisfied, subject to Ms. Todaro's continued employment through each such date, as to 25% of the total RSUs on the first anniversary of the RSU award's vesting start date, and as to $1/16^{th}$ of the total RSUs on a quarterly basis thereafter.
+The "Liquidity Event Condition" will be satisfied if either of the following events occur on or before the seventh anniversary of the date of grant: (i) a Change of Control or (ii) the effective date of a registration statement of the Company filed under the Securities Act for the sale of the Company's common stock.

-In the event Ms. Todaro's employment with us is terminated (i) by us without Cause (as defined below) or (ii) due to her resignation for Good Reason (as defined below), in each case, within 12 months following a Change of Control, then 50% of her then outstanding but unvested stock option and RSU awards granted under the Todaro Agreement will automatically and immediately vest, subject to the timely execution and non-revocation of a general release of claims against us.
+In the event Ms. Todaro's employment with us is terminated (i) by us without Cause (as defined for purposes of the Gupta Agreement) or (ii) due to her resignation for Good Reason (as defined below), in each case, within 12 months following a Change of Control, then 50% of her then outstanding but unvested stock option and RSU awards granted under the Todaro Agreement will automatically and immediately vest, subject to the timely execution and non-revocation of a general release of claims against us.
 The Todaro Agreement does not provide for any cash severance entitlements or benefit continuation.